 - Air in the pipes – If you suspect this is the problem, turn your faucet on and turn off the shut off valve in your house until it runs dry.
 Turn your faucet off and turn the main valve back on.
 Did it work?
 If not, try one of the other remedies.

 - Sediment in the water line – This is not likely your problem but it wouldn’t hurt to remove the aerator and let the water run for a couple of minutes.
 Clean the screen on the aerator while you’re at it.

-- Kinks in your water line – You won’t likely hear a whining noise at your spigot if this is the problem.
+- Kinks in the water line – You won’t likely hear a whining noise at your spigot if this is the problem.
 It will be located somewhere near the kink.
 Inspect the entire length of your water line and correct any problems that you may come across.

 It’s fairly obvious to me what the problem is and you may find yourself in a similar situation.
 If not, try some of the other fixes that I’ve described.
 If you still have screeching pipes, delve deper into some of the sources that I’ve noted below.